 PRIORITIES Priority Anti-social behaviour with a focus on youth related nuisance Strategic Assessment Narrative Despite a reduction in overall reports of anti-social behaviour (-13%) to the police the issue remains a concern for communities, individuals and businesses.
 Youth related anti-social behaviour accounted for around a quarter of incidents in the town centre beats and were widespread across the area.
 Although the CSP currently has some effective mechanisms in place, early intervention with young people is key in reducing the number who go on to commit further, often higher harm offences.

-Insert below how or partners work to tackle the above p priority, include details of any specific projects supports the trans Offenders typicall management und We invite NPT Off Where high risk of NPS can currently ition of youth offenders from YOT to NPS n y under the umbrella of anti-social behavio er IOM.
-IOM provides a greater level of ove icers to MAPPA meetings to discuss and ag serious harm is apparent we seek to man nanagement. our who are managed ersight and offenders gree risk management age cases using a join ific interventions ado are jointly managed by Police and Probation. t plans. ed-up approach under the MAPPA provision. dressing a range of topics such as developing Output 1 IOM referral Impact Provides a joined-up approach to target those who pose the most harm to the community.
+Insert below how you worked in partnership over 2019/20 to tackle the above priority, include details of any specific projects or partners work with.